|

 Photograph Collection, undated

-4 b&w photo prints
+4 B/W photo prints

 SWCPC 628

-Photographs consist of awards given to Douglas Meador by The Cimarron
+Photographs consist of awards given to Douglas Meador by The Cimarron Valley

-Valley Historical Society and the Texas Tech University Toreador (university
+Historical Society and the Texas Tech University

-newspaper) staff.
+staff.
 Douglas Meador was a publisher at Matador, Texas for 42 years.

 Menard County, Texas

-Photograph collection, 1875-1922
+Photograph Collection, 1875-1922

 38 copy prints

-SWCPC 71, E1-E3
+SWCPC 71 E1-E3

-Consists of photographs that provide a general overview of Menard
+Consists of photographs that provide a general overview of Menard (originally

-(originally called Menardville), Texas (1894-1922), and bulks with photographs of street
+called Menardville), Texas (1894-1922), and bulks with photographs of street

 scenes and group activities (1910-1915).

-Menard County, established in 1858, lies along the Edwards Plateau in southwest Texas.
+Menard County, established in 1858, lies along the Edwards Plateau in southwest

-dairy farming are the primary economic activities.
+raising and dairy farming are the primary economic activities.

 Mercer, Dow

-Photograph collection, 1880-1910
+Photograph Collection, 1880-1910

 10 copy prints